|A screenshot taken from a viral video involving officers of the Huntsville Police Department |

 Young black men stalked, profiled, arrested (if lucky) for walking, shopping, seeking help, going to church, while black.

 Neighborhood watch, police (on or off duty) acted appropriately.

-The latest case of racial profiling happened in Huntsville, Alabama, nick named the Rocket City because of it's close association to the U.S. military and NASA.
-Huntsville is also known for it's abundance of churches.
+The latest case of racial profiling happened in Huntsville, Alabama, nicknamed the Rocket City because of it's close association with the U.S. military and NASA.
+Huntsville is also known for its abundance of churches.
 A friend once described the city to a Canadian saying if you see something tall and it has a cross on it, it's a church, if it doesn't it's a rocket.

 Why did the young men make some members nervous and HPD react they way they did?
-For the answer we have to look no further than THE ATTACK MACHINE, who says "people in Huntsville are giving benefit of doubt to a guy screaming his was arrested for going to church when you know that wasn't what he was stopped for."
+For the answer, we have to look no further than THE ATTACK MACHINE, who says "people in Huntsville are giving benefit of doubt to a guy screaming he was arrested for going to church when you know that wasn't what he was stopped for."

 What we know:"This guy" didn't have a gun, he had a camera (thank God).
 The only ones with guns were the police.
 You know, the people who are trained to protect and serve?
 Amazingly if these young men had run the police probably would have shot them and been acquitted.